brandonwang001/BigData/KVStorage/Kudu.md

 [kudu](https://github.com/apache/kudu)

 ## Introduction
-Kudu is a *columnar storage manager* developed for the Apache Hadoop platform.
+Kudu is a --columnar storage manager-- developed for the Apache Hadoop platform.